Where The Sahara Desert Located?

 As a result of geologic and oil prospecting, vast underground reserves of water have also been found in a number of sedimentary basins, mainly within sandstone formations.
 Some recoverable water is also present in surface sand formations.

-Economic development of the desert, however, offers enormous difficulties and has not changed the traditional Sahara.
+Economic development of the desert, however, offers enormous difficulties and has not changed the traditional Sahara Desert.
 Oil and ore extraction have brought modern technology and improved communications to scattered locations, but such activities provide limited opportunities for local employment.
 Although oil revenues offer the means for desert development, the more immediate and attractive returns possible in inhabited coastal regions tend to take priority.
 The underground water offers possibilities for major developments in both agriculture and industry; but exploitation on a large scale would be expensive.
 Heavy exploitation would also result in progressive depletion, and hydrological changes might increase the threat of locust plagues, as locusts congregate into swarms when food supplies are restricted, multiply, and then occupy larger areas when conditions improve.

 The desert peoples have benefited little from mineral exploitation—perhaps indeed the reverse.
 The decline in nomadic pastoralism, started by pacification, has been accelerated by changing economic conditions and official settlement policies (for nomads are administratively inconvenient).
 Widespread environmental degradation further encourages the drift of nomads to oases and towns, with resultant overcrowding and poverty.
 High wages in the oil fields attract labour but disrupt traditional life, and the jobs are relatively few and impermanent.
 Of the traditional desert products—animal skins and wool, surplus fruits, salt—only dates (particularly the daglet nour of the northern oases) retain much commercial importance.
 Industrial occupations to relieve growing unemployment have as yet made little progress.